 Your degree is validated by the University of Kent.
-This is because at the moment the Conservatoire for Dance and Drama does not have the ability to confer degrees upon students itself.
-There are many small and specialist Higher Education institutions like ours in a similar position, supported by a larger validating university to run a high quality degree course.
+There are many small and specialist Higher Education institutions like ours in a similar position, supported by a larger validating university to run a high-quality degree course.
 Kent work with us to assure that the quality of the courses meets the expectations of Higher Education courses in England.
-On completing your course you will receive your award from the University of Kent and will be invited to attend graduation the following November.
+On completing your course, you will receive your award from the University of Kent and will be invited to attend graduation the following November.

 As a Higher Education student at the National Centre you are subject to the regulations of the University of Kent, and the National Centre ensures that its assessment procedures are in line with Kent's regulations.
-This handbook and its appendices contain a number of links to Kent's policies and other information available to students on their website.
+This handbook contains a number of links to Kent's policies and other information available to students on their website.
 We recommend that you familiarise yourselves with these regulations, as well as the appeals and complaints procedures you have access to through the University.
 This information will be referred to later in this handbook, and is also available via the University of Kent website: